 STEP 9) Installation destination – choose your disk to install Fedora 29.

 Ensure the automatic storage configuration is selected.
-This will erace all of the data on the disk and will install a clean copy with default disk layout.
-It will not ask you for any confirmation as it did the previous versions of Fedora!!!
+This might erace all of the data on the disk and will install a clean copy with default disk layout.
 If you want a specific installation you should choose “Custom” or “Advanced Custom(Blivet-GUI)” (these options are beyond the scope of this article).
 Click on “Done” – no confirmation will be asked.